bagabont/e-Cognita-Server/README.md

 ```

 ### Get enrolled courses
-Obtain list of courses which the authenticated user is enrolled for.
+Get list of courses which the authenticated user is enrolled for.

 **Request:**
 ```httph